videojs/http-streaming/README.md

 smoothQualityChange will now call fastQualityChange, which clears the buffer, chooses a new rendition, and starts loading content from the current playhead position.

+This function is deprecated and will be removed in the next major version of VHS.

 ##### allowSeeksWithinUnsafeLiveWindow
 * Type: `boolean`
 * can be used as a source option